stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 ```

 `new` then passes control to the `initialize` method defined on the class if it exists.
 This is where you can do any extra initialization work on the object, like setting
-instance variables, reminiscent of how you would use Javascript constructor functions.
+instance variables, similar to how you would use Javascript constructor functions.

 ### More on Ruby classes

-As mentioned in part one, classes in ruby are also objects.
-It's no wonder that you can also create classes like this:
+As we just saw, classes provide the mechanism to create objects.
+Since classes in ruby are also objects, it's no wonder that you can
+also create classes like this:

 ``` ruby
 Simple = Class.new do